0xl0nely/vmcc/README.md

 * Make it as efficient as possible
 * Learn how to write my own Interpreted Programming Language
 * Create a Pwnable Challenge from my own Interpreted Programming Language (no LLVM)
+* Ability to compile from C source, and modify compiled binary symbols from specific architectures

 ## Features
 * A Register Based RISC Virtual Machine that utilizes 64 bit addressing mode.
-* Extremely fast lexer, parser, analysis, and bytecode generation.
+* Extremely fast lexer, parser, analysis, compiler, and interpreter
 * Does not rely on any bloated external libraries besides GLIBC.
-* Virtual Machine supports 32 bit addressing modes as well.
 * Minimal Memory Footprint.
-* Custom Bytecode File Format.
+* Custom and Sophisticated Bytecode File Format
 * Extremely Fast Heap Allocation Within Virtual Machine with a Linear Memory Allocator
 * Virtual Machine's Malloc Implements a Caching Algorithm Similar to Tcache (Chunk Recycling)
 * Built-in REPL for ease of use.